 Nanaimo Heart Sisters meet with BC’s Minister of Social Development and Poverty Reduction

 On Friday, March 14, 2025, a Heart Sisters’ delegation made a presentation to Sheila Malcolmson, MLA for Nanaimo-Gabriola Island and BC Minister of Social Development and Poverty Reduction.
-The presentation, done by Heart Sisters Shelley Wallace, Diane Shipclark and Joanne Booth, advocated for a cardiac catheterization lab to be constructed at or adjacent to Nanaimo Regional General Hospital.
+The presentation by Heart Sisters Shelley Wallace, Diane Shipclark and Joanne Booth, advocated for a cardiac catheterization lab to be constructed at or adjacent to Nanaimo Regional General Hospital.

 The new cath lab would serve residents living in Central/North Vancouver Island.